clutch2sft/RacingDashCam/Docs/hardware/v1-pi5-arducam.md

 ## Overview

-First-generation hardware platform using off-the-shelf components.
+First-generation hardware platform using off-the-shelf components for a dual-camera dash mirror with CAN and GPS integration on a Raspberry Pi 5.

 ## Hardware Components